Zverik/15minute/README.md

 ## Publishing the visualization

 It's simple.
-Get the json file you've built in the last step and put it next to the `display/index.html`.
+Copy or move the json file you've built in the last step near the `display/index.html`.
 Then open the html file and replace `nomme15` with the name of your file (which should have the `.json` extension).